 That includes our creature comforts, our livelihoods, our fears, or even our family ties.

-Question: What helps you keep your priorities on track each day?
+Tell me what you think: What helps you keep your priorities on track each day?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.